stadia/federails/docs/_examples/data_entities/simple_example.md

 - When creating a new Message, a Fediverse "Create" activity for a Note will be created
 - When receiving a new Note from the Fediverse, a Message will be created (with its parent if it's an answer to another message)
 - When updating an existing Message, a Fediverse "Update" activity for the Note will be created
+- When receiving an updated Note from the Fediverse, corresponding Message will be updated (or created if missing)